 12.00 — Explore Austin’s Weird Side at Cathedral of Junk

 This is, hands down, one of the coolest and weirdest things to do on a weekend in Austin.
-It requires some planing in advance since, essentially, you are visiting someone’s house.
+It requires a little planing in advance since you are visiting someone’s home.
 You need to call Vince ahead (512-299-7413) and make an appointment.
-Once there, you pay $5 per person as a donation and can take your time exploring several stories of the cathedral with passages and rooms full of tires, mirrors and bottles built into cement.
+Once there, you pay a donation to explore multiple levels of the cathedral with passages and rooms full of tires, mirrors, bottles and other everyday objects built into cement.

 Cathedral of Junk — 4422 Lareina Drive (call Vince at 512-299-7413 to make a reservation).